solomspd/Computer-architecture-project-2/README.md

 This working simulation includes all the Ridiculously Simple Computer (RiSC-16) instructions.

 The simulator simulates the program’s execution on a dual-issue processor.
 The parser is implemented as required in the bonus section.
-Also, the variable hardware orginization is implemented entailing the variable numbers of issues ROB size, number of resevations stations, and the number of cycles for each station.
+Also, the variable hardware orginization is implemented entailing a variable number of issues, ROB size, number of resevations stations, and the number of cycles for each station.